alainncls/book-a-room/README.md

 ## To Do

-* Contract owner can add rooms
+* Contract owner can remove rooms